Larrañaga, Montevideo

 Larrañaga is a neighbourhood or Barrio of Montevideo, Uruguay.

 Location

-This barrio borders Jacinto Vera to the west, Bolívar to the north, Mercado Modelo to the northeast, Unión to the east, La Blanqueada to the southeast and Tres Cruces and La Comercial to the southwest.
+This barrio borders Jacinto Vera to the west, Bolívar to the north and northeast, Unión to the east, La Blanqueada to the southeast and Tres Cruces and La Comercial to the southwest.

 Landmarks

 Larrañaga is home to the Estadio Gran Parque Central, seat of the football team Club Nacional de Football and the National Television of Uruguay station (former "Canal 5 SODRE"), as well as to the central seat of the Catholic University of Uruguay.